unspecifier/quizzler/src/markdown/nha-modules.md

 An EIN is required by HIPAA for health care transactions that do not involve a provider.

-© Provider's Social Security number (SSN
+- ❌ Provider's Social Security number (SSN

-INCORRECT

 The provider's Social Security number is not required to be on a claim form.